 The modern concept of the Internet of Things (IoT) has evolved from the idea of automating every home appliance and even entire factories to the greatest possible extent.
 At the dawn of their revolutionizing future, connected technologies were not supported enough by ubiquitous ownership of Internet-connected gadgets, and it was problematic to massively implement IoT for industries’ automation.
 As of now, IoT turns into a niche for investments due to its availability, cost-effectiveness and adaptability even in the most remote and underserved areas.
 It is estimated that more than two dozen devices will be connected online by the year 2020.
 Given all that, software development companies take the vested interest in gaining the reputation of reliable IoT solutions providers.

 IoT is not all about the development of innovations.
 Mainly, new solutions are built based on the proven tech stack that doesn’t require vast novel engineering knowledge and techniques from the developers.
 Savvy engineers actively use a number of key open source components to craft custom IoT solutions: MySQL, NGINX, SDK Tools, Gradle and AWS services, to name a few.
 However, the development process features specific requirements and present certain difficulties.

-Leading software development companies leverage the power of IoT to improve such social spheres as transportation, healthcare provision, retail, various tracking apps and so on.
-Off-the-shelf systems often fall short of consumers’ needs, while custom software can become a perfect fit in.
-We at OCSICO software company offer full-cycle IoT development services, effectively using Agile methodology and making NPI process as efficient as possible.
+Leading software development companies leverage the power of IoT to improve such social spheres as transportation, healthcare provision, education, retail, various tracking apps and so on.
+Off-the-shelf systems often fall short of consumers’ needs, whilst custom software can become a perfect fit in.
+We at OCSICO software company offer full-cycle IoT development services, effectively using the Agile methodology and making NPI process as efficient as possible.

 What does a value-adding IoT custom system comprise?
 Like any other solution, IoT hardware requires OS as the basis.